 Christianity in the United States

 Christianity has been the most prevalent and influential religion in American society since its introduction during theperiod.
 For instance, while non-Christian religious groups are growing, they represent less than 6% of the population.5 However, it is important to note that Christianity in America is incredibly diverse.
-Of the 70.6% of Americans who affiliate with Christianity, 46.6% identify with a Protestant denomination, 20.8% identify as Catholic, 1.6% identify with the Church of the Latter-Day Saints, 0.8% as Jehovah’s Witness, 0.5% identify as and 0.4% identify with some other kind of Christianity.6 Protestant denominations are further categorised among those who identify with an ‘Evangelical’ tradition (25.4%), ‘Mainline’ tradition (14.7%) or ‘African-American’ tradition (6.5%).7
+Of the 70.6% of Americans who affiliate with Christianity, 46.6% identify with a Protestant denomination, 20.8% identify as Catholic, 1.6% identify with the Church of Jesus Christ of Latter-day Saints, 0.8% as Jehovah’s Witness, 0.5% identify as and 0.4% identify with some other kind of Christianity.6 Protestant denominations are further categorised among those who identify with an ‘Evangelical’ tradition (25.4%), ‘Mainline’ tradition (14.7%) or ‘African-American’ tradition (6.5%).7

 There are further subcategories in Christian denominations that often followlines (e.g. Korean Presbyterians, Nigerian Catholics, etc.).
 The crossroads between and religion have helped foster a multiplicity of expressions and practices of Christianity and continually transform the religious landscape of America.
 For instance, as of 2016, almost half of those who identified as Catholic (45%) were Hispanic or non-white (an increase from 13% in 1991).8